jchiefelk/ITEC-430/restAPI/README.md

 <h4>Exercises:</h4>

 <p>
-<h4>I.	Let's do sample requests to a REST API using a Graphical User Interface.</h4>
+<h4>I.	Sample requests to a REST API using a Graphical User Interface.</h4>

 <p>
 We’ll take a look at historical price data on Bitcoin served by GDAX’s REST API as an example.